karthikmurakonda/karthikmurakonda.github.io/content/_index.md

             "✉ Contact Me"
         ]
         tab_contents = [
             "I am a software developer with a passion for learning and building things.
-I am currently pursuing my Bachelors in Computer Science and Engineering at IIT Dharmadwad.
+I am currently pursuing my Bachelors in Computer Science and Engineering at IIT Dharwad.
 I am a self-taught programmer and I love to learn new things.
 I am a quick learner and I am always looking for new opportunities to learn and grow.", "I am proficient in Python, C++ and Javascript.
 I have experience in building web applications using React and Django.
 I am also familiar with eBPF and Linux kernel development.", "You can reach out to me anytime at karthik.murakonda14 [at] gmail.com.
 I am always open to new opportunities and collaborations."
         ]